 How should you drink when trail running?

-Good hydration when trail running limits cramps, avoids injuries like tendinitis, and prevents soreness.
+A proper hydration is key, during your trail sessions, as well as in everyday life.
 An endurance sport at the heart of nature, trail running requires correct hydration.
 Don't find it easy to drink when running?
 Here's our advice.

 Drink before a trail